For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Using Facebook to find competitions is more difficult, but they're often really easy to enter.
 Most of the time you'll just be asked to 'like' or comment on a post to enter into a prize draw.

-Keep an eye on your filtered messages folder in Facebook Messenger (it goes deeper than just your message requests) as, if you win, your congrats message could end up there rather than in your inbox.
+Keep an eye on your filtered messages folder in Facebook Messenger (it goes deeper than just your message requests).
+If you win, your congrats message could end up there rather than in your inbox.

 We'll also keep you updated on any good competitions we come across in our Facebook deals and competitions group.
 We run a few great competitions of our own, so keep an eye out.